How partial knee replacements can help patients with Ahlbäck's disease

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Sliding prostheses for Ahlbäck's disease
+Sliding prostheses in Ahlbäck's disease

 What is Ahlbäck's disease?